Set up a method using the API Gateway console - Amazon API Gateway

 3. To use a Lambda authorizer, select a token or a request authorizer.
 Create the Lambda authorizer to have this choice displayed in the dropdown menu.
 For information on how to create a Lambda authorizer, see Use API Gateway Lambda authorizers.

 4. To use an Amazon Cognito user pool, choose an available user pool under Cognito user pool authorizers.
 Create a user pool in Amazon Cognito and an Amazon Cognito user pool authorizer in API Gateway to have this choice displayed in the dropdown menu.
-For information on how to create an Amazon Cognito user pool authorizer, see Control access to a REST API using Amazon Cognito user pools as authorizer.
+For information on how to create an Amazon Cognito user pool authorizer, see Control access to REST APIs using Amazon Cognito user pools as an authorizer.

 5. Select API key required to require an API key.
 When enabled, API keys are used in usage plans to throttle client traffic.